 In the RGS, as one of the measures to prevent insider trading with respect to the trading of stocks of listed companies of the Ricoh Group, the rule for in-advance application is established.
 For instance, the periods prior to stockholders' meetings or before the release of the business results, insider information is most likely to rises.
 Thus, these periods are designated as lock-up i.e. a closed period, for the concerned parties of the Ricoh Group, such as directors, employees, part-timers and temporary staff.

-The Ricoh Group Code of Conduct defines the basic standards by which its executives and employees are required to act when engaging in corporate activities.
+The Ricoh Business Conduct Guidelines defines the basic standards by which its executives and employees are required to act when engaging in corporate activities.
 One basic policy in the Code stipulates that “activities shall always be based on national and regional laws, properly understood and strictly obeyed”.
 We also apply this principle to tax payments.
 In accordance with our corporate social responsibility policy we strive to maintain and improve our tax compliance and pay all taxes in accordance with national and regional laws and international rules.